 The recommended dietary intake for zinc is 11 mg for men aged 19 years old and above.
 But if you want to take supplements, experts recommend up to 25 mg.
 Zinc supplements come in many forms (sulfate, acetate, glycerate, picolinate, and gluconate) and varying absorption rates.
 The effective dosage will then depend on the supplement type you’ll be taking.
 For men with chronic zinc deficiency, the limit is set higher at 40 to 50 mg.

 To prevent zinc overdose, a zinc supplement should not be taken at the highest possible dosage for more than two or three weeks.
 Consuming more than 50 mg of zinc interferes with copper absorption and could lead to other health issues, like anemia, weak bones, and cognitive problems.

-Before using zinc supplements to treat your hair issues, seek first medical approval.
+Before using zinc supplements to treat your hair issues, seek medical approval.
 Your doctor will help you rule out other factors causing your hair loss.
-Hair loss is not caused by zinc alone, and can also be an effect of another nutrient deficiency (like vitamin B6 or iron), genetics, or a combination of several factors.
+Hair loss is not caused by zinc deficiency alone, and can also be an effect of another nutrient deficiencies (like vitamin B6 or iron), genetics, or a combination of several factors.